 Ken Urban is a playwright and screenwriter based in New York.
 His plays include Sense of an Ending, The Correspondent, A Future Perfect, The Awake, and The Happy Sad.
 His work has been produced Off-Broadway at Rattlestick Playwrights Theater, 59E59 Theatres, The Summer Play Festival at The Public, and Studio 42.
 His work has also been produced at Theatre503 in London, Studio Theatre in Washington DC, First Floor Theater in Chicago, and the Huntington Theatre Company and SpeakEasy Stage Company in Boston.
 He has developed new plays at Playwrights Horizons, Huntington Theatre Company, Theatre @ Boston Court, Williamstown Theatre Festival, Donmar Warehouse (London) and The Civilians R&D Group.
 He wrote the screenplay for The Happy Sad, which screened internationally at over 25 film festivals, and is now available on iTunes and Amazon.
 His plays are published by Dramatists Play Service in the United States and Methuen in the United Kingdom and Europe.

 Awards include the Weissberger Playwriting Award, New York Foundation for the Arts Fellowship for Playwriting, Huntington Theater Playwriting Fellowship, Headlands Artist Residency, Djerassi Artist Residency, Dramatist Guild Fellowship, and MacDowell Colony Fellowships.
-He is a member playwright at New Dramatists in New York, and a Core Writer at the Playwrights’ Center in Minneapolis.
+He is a member playwright at New Dramatists in New York, and an Affiliated Writer at the Playwrights’ Center in Minneapolis.

 Education: Bucknell University, BA with Honors.
 Rutgers University, Ph.D in English Literature.

 Ken has taught playwriting, screenwriting, academic writing and dramatic literature at Harvard University, Princeton University, Tufts University.
 Bucknell University and Rutgers University.
 In Spring 2016, he was the McGee Visiting Professor of Playwriting at Davidson College.
 Starting in Fall 2017, Ken will be the Senior Lecturer of Theater Arts at MIT leading the Playwriting track in the school's Music and Theatre Arts Program.

 Download a current headshot.
 Photo credit: Kevin Thomas Garcia.